This is certainly our most frequently asked question!

 Choosing the timings and location can help you work out how to organise things.

 The traditional time to throw confetti is after the ceremony – as the newlyweds leave the church, for example.
-If this is what you’d like to do, you should take a look at the space available outside the church: Perhaps everyone can stand in a long line down a pathway?
+If you’d like to do this, take a look at the space available outside the church: Can everyone can stand in a long line down a pathway?
 Is there, for instance, a flight of steps people can be arranged on?
-Similarly, there may be some natural banking you can use to get a bit of height for a photograph?
-Or is there plenty of space to group guests around the doorway?
+Similarly, there may be some natural banking you can use to get a bit of height for a photo?
+Or is there plenty of space to group guests around the church door?

-If you are getting married at a lovely venue with fabulous grounds, you might instead be hoping for a big group photograph somewhere in the beautiful gardens.
+If you are getting married at a lovely venue with fabulous grounds, you might want a big group photograph in the gardens.
 In which case you should take a bit of time to find the perfect place.
-Look for a lovely setting with backgrounds of flower beds, topiary, balconies or just a great view!
-In addition, natural banking, steps, avenues of trees, archways and doorways are all useful features for arranging people.
+Look for a pretty setting with backgrounds of flower beds, topiary, balconies or just a great view!
+In addition, natural banks, steps, avenues of trees, archways and doorways are all useful features for arranging people.

-Alternatively, you could have an indoor confetti moment walking down the aisle, a dance floor confetti throw, a great staircase moment – with guests stood on stairs and balconies (wonderful in castle or manor house!).
-For more ideas and lots of tips on ‘How to organise your confetti moment’read our blog feature.
+Alternatively, you could have an indoor confetti moment.
+How about when you are walking down the aisle or a dance floor confetti throw.
+Staircases can create fab photos.
+Guests can stand on stairs or balconies to frame the happy couple.
+This is wonderful in castle or manor house!
+For more ideas and lots of tips on ‘How to organise your confetti moment’please read our blog feature.

 How many guests do you want to get involved?

 The space available for the throw, and the timings of it, will help you decide how many people can get involved.
-On the other hand, how many people you want participating may steer the decision as to where and when to have your throw.
+On the other hand, how many people you want to take part, may steer the decision as to where and when to have your throw.

 For instance, lining the pathway outside the church door will probably allow you to get everyone involved.
-But if you want to throw the petals as you walk back down the aisle after the ceremony, realistically only those seated closest to the aisle can take part.
+But, if you want to throw the petals as you walk back down the aisle after the ceremony, then realistically only those seated closest to the aisle can take part.

 Another factor to consider here is your budget.
-An easy way to make a saving is to have a smaller confetti moment as part of your photos – perhaps with just the wedding party or your families.
-Still lots of fun, but it won’t require so much confetti.
+An easy way to make a saving is to have a small confetti moment as part of your formal photos.
+You can include just the bridesmaids or your close family.
+It will still be lots of fun, but it won’t require so much confetti.